 The flu shot: A healthcare professional will administer the flu shot with a needle, usually in the arm.
 It is suitable for anyone older than 6 months, including healthy people and those with chronic medical conditions.

 The nasal-spray flu vaccine: The nasal-spray flu vaccine contains live, weakened flu viruses that do not cause illness.

 Seasonal flu shot

-A flu shot will contain the vaccine for several influenza viruses, according to the CDC.
+A flu shot will contain the vaccine for

 - influenza A (H1N1) virus

 - one or two influenza B viruses

 However, viruses adapt and change over time, and scientists may need to adjust the content of the vaccines each year.